Antonius Hulsius: Life

 He also took a teaching position at the newly opened Breda "gymnasium illustre" (as it was identified at the time) academy, and began teaching Hebrew there, probably in 1646.
 He was evidently well established as a staff member at the institution in 1648, when he witnessed the will of the academy's "curator residens", André Rivet.

 In 1650, while at Breda, Hulsius had his Hebrew-Latin bible, "Nomenclator biblicus hebraeo-latinus" produced.
 It was his first significant published work.
 A succession of further publications relating to Theology quickly followed.

-Hulsius was a participant at the church's Synod at Haarlem in April 1660, the one held at Middelburg in May 1666 and that at Naarden in September 1668.
+Hulsius was a participant at the church's Synods at Haarlem in April 1660, Middelburg in May 1666 and Naarden in September 1668.
 In his dealings with representatives of other denominations, he became ever more trenchant in his promotion of the Calvinist orthodoxy associated with what has become known as the Dutch Reformed Church.
 His robust championing of the "orthodox" wing of his church was on display, in particular, in his sustained attacks on the heterodox mysticist pietism of Jean de Labadie.
-The marriage was followed by the births of ten children, of whom at least eight lived for long enough to be baptised at Breda.

-On 21 July 1668 Friedrich Spanheim (1632–1701), whom Hulsius must have known as a little boy when he lodged in Geneva with Friedrich Spanheim (1600–1649), the child's father, during the 1930s, had Hulsius appointed "Regent of the Flemish College" at Leiden University.
+On 21 July 1668 Friedrich Spanheim (1632–1701), whom Hulsius must have known as a boy when he lodged in Geneva with Friedrich Spanheim (1600–1649), the child's father, during the 1930s, had Hulsius appointed "Regent of the Flemish College" at Leiden University.
 Here the duties assigned to Hulsius involved educating and looking after young men destined for the (Calvinist) Christian ministry.
 He taught Theology and attended to any behavioural issues arising.
 A parallel appointment followed a few weeks later when he was appointed to an assistant professorship in Hebrew on 23 August.
 The administrators at the Flemish College took the opportunity to reduce his salary from 1,400 Florins to 1,200 Florins, having regard to his 400 Florin salary as a university assistant professor.